-Carroll Shelby brought excitement to motorsports and the American highway.
-Born in Leesburg, Texas, in January 1923, Shelby suffered heart valve leakage problems and spent much of his childhood in bed.
-Though Shelby’s health improved as he matured, he took nitroglycerine pills when he began racing because of his heart condition.
 Shelby’s first experience behind the wheel of a race car was in a friend’s MG TC, and later a Cad-Allard.
-The Allard’s combination of small size, light weight, and American V8 power would later serve as Shelby’s inspiration to create the legendary Cobra.
+The Allard’s combination of small size, light weight, and American V8 power later served as his inspiration to create the legendary Cobra.

-The Cobra, Shelby’s signature car, has wins on racing circuits all over the world.
-An influential force within the Ford Motor Company, Shelby assisted in the development of the GT40 and also worked on Chrysler’s Omni GLH and the Dodge Viper.
+The Cobra, Shelby’s signature car, has won on racing circuits all over the world.
+An influential force within the Ford Motor Company, Shelby assisted in the development of the GT40 and worked on Chrysler’s Omni GLH and the Dodge Viper.